sailorjacob/swivi/HOMEPAGE_UPDATES.md

-# Homepage Redesign - December 2025
+# Homepage Redesign - December 2025 (v2 - Optimized)

 ## Overview
 Complete homepage overhaul with clearer, more concrete language that speaks to enterprise clients while remaining accessible.
-Removed vague marketing speak and replaced with specific, measurable value propositions.
+Follows "Steve Jobs" principle — simple language that anyone can understand, with concrete proof points.

+**Key changes in v2:**
+- Brought back the scrolling client types banner (TV Shows, Athletes, Musicians, etc.)
+- Made all language simpler and more concrete
+- Added specific proof: "$20K vs $140K for traditional ads"
+- Removed all jargon like "CPM" from user-facing copy
+- Made it obvious: "hundreds of creators post your content on their pages"

 ## Key Changes